A person is fixing or installing a u-bend pipe under a white ceramic wash basin

-The prospect of being able to set up your own business is no doubt a massive factor that attracts so many people to the plumbing industry.
-After gaining a few years of experience, the UK’s high demand for plumbers leaves those with the required skills and qualifications in an incredibly strong position to capitalise.
+The prospect of setting up your own business is a massive factor in attracting many people to the plumbing industry.
+The UK’s high demand for plumbers leaves those with the required skills, qualifications and experience in an incredibly strong position.

 What qualifications do you need to become a self-employed plumber?